signl4/docs/integrations/kix/kix.md

 ## Prerequisites

 - A SIGNL4 (<https://www.signl4.com>) account
-- A KIX (<https://www.kixdesk.com/en/>) instance, for webhook integration the Pro version plus Connect add-on is required
+- A KIX (<https://www.kixdesk.com/en/>) instance, for webhook integration the Pro version is required

 ## How to Integrate